konsumer/tplink-lightbulb/README.md

   -?, --help  Show help                                                [boolean]

 Examples:
-  build/cli.js scan -?
-Get more detailed help with `scan` command build/cli.js on -?
-Get more detailed help with `on` command build/cli.js off -?
-Get more detailed help with `off` command build/cli.js temp -?
-Get more detailed help with `temp` command build/cli.js hex -?
-Get more detailed help with `hex` command build/cli.js hsb -?
-Get more detailed help with `hsb` command build/cli.js cloud -?
-Get more detailed help with `cloud` command build/cli.js raw -?
-Get more detailed help with `raw` command build/cli.js details -?
+  tplight scan -?
+Get more detailed help with `scan` command tplight on -?
+Get more detailed help with `on` command tplight off -?
+Get more detailed help with `off` command tplight temp -?
+Get more detailed help with `temp` command tplight hex -?
+Get more detailed help with `hex` command tplight hsb -?
+Get more detailed help with `hsb` command tplight cloud -?
+Get more detailed help with `cloud` command tplight raw -?
+Get more detailed help with `raw` command tplight details -?
 Get more detailed help with `details` command
 ```

 ## wireshark